0xYumeko/0xzouhair.github.io/_posts/2024-01-30-CMSpit-walkthrough.md

 ![Stux Permissions](/assets/img/untitled folder/stux.png)

-The discovered permissions open up new avenues for privilege escalation.
-Let's leverage this and continue the exploration!

-## 4. Ultimate Privilege Escalation

 With the acquired sudo permissions for user `stux`, After a brief search, I stumbled upon this exploit: [CVE-2021-22204 ExifTool](https://github.com/convisolabs/CVE-2021-22204-exiftool)

 The exploit requires some prerequisites: